Ad-Dhuha

-Al-Ḍuḥā (الضحى, "The Morning Hours", "Morning Bright", "The Early Hours") is the ninety-third chapter (surah) of the Qur'an, with 11 āyat or verses.
+Ad-Ḍuḥā (الضحى, "The Morning Hours", "Morning Bright", "The Early Hours") is the ninety-third chapter (surah) of the Qur'an, with 11 āyat or verses.
 Qur'an 93 takes its name from Arabic its opening word, al-ḍuḥā, "the morning".

 The chapter begins with oaths.
 It is often coupled with sura al-Inshirah, sometimes without the basmala between them.

 It should be taken into consideration that according to many narrations, it is said that surah Ad -Dhuha and surah Al-Inshirah are one surah and should be recited in prayers (salah) together.
 One can also see the close relation between the subject matter of both the surahs.